Union Pacific In Utah, 1900-1996

 John C. Kenefick, chief executive officer of the transportation division, said the unit was installed to develop the potential of ACI equipment as well as provide North Platte with a double check on inbound trains.

-East L. A. Yard Progresses -- August 1 is the scheduled completion date of the new $2.8 million retarder yard in East Los Angeles, Calif.
+East L. A. Yard Progresses -- August 1 is the scheduled completion date of the new $2.8 million retarder yard in East Los Angeles, California.
 The new yard, which will be able to handle two to three cars per minute over the crest of its hill, is smaller than either of the retarder yards at North Platte or the one at Pocatello.

 Capacity of the new facility's sixteen tracks is listed as 571 cars.
 The automatic, weight sensitive retarders (the first such on UP) and the electrical equipment for controlling the automatic switches was produced by the General Railway Signal Co.